SAP-samples/teched2024-IN180/exercises/ex1/README.md

 Congratulations!
 You have successfully completed the Exercise **Access and explore the SAP Integration Suite.**

-Now that you have explored the different capabilities and navigations of SAP Integration Suite tooling you can move to [Exercise 2](../ex2/README.md) SAP Process Integration walkthrough
+Now that you have explored the different capabilities and navigations of SAP Integration Suite tooling you can move to [Exercise2 - SAP Process Integration walkthrough](../ex2/README.md)